-La st year This year Response Comment/Legal Basis Response Comment/Legal Basis Response (d) Both (a) and (b) options need to be complied with, concurrently Under Section 9 of the Bankruptcy Act the creditor may set up a bankruptcy charge against the debtor only when: (1) The debtor is insolvent (whereby liabilities exceed assets); and (2) The debtor who is a juristic person, is indebted to one or several plaintiff creditors amounting to not less than Baht 2 million; and; (3) Said debts may be determined in a Comment/Legal Basis
+Last Year This year

+Response Comment/Legal Basis Response Comment/Legal Basis

+(d) Both (a) and (b) Under Section 9 of the Bankruptcy -Click to Select-

+options need to be Act the creditor may set up a

+complied with, bankruptcy charge against the

+concurrently debtor only when: (1) The debtor is

+insolvent (whereby liabilities exceed

+assets); and (2) The debtor who is a

+juristic person, is indebted to one or

+several plaintiff creditors amounting

+to not less than Baht 2 million; and;

+(3) Said debts may be determined

+in a definite amount, irrespective of

+whether they become due for

-for payment immediately or at
+payment immediately or at a future

-a future date".
-Furthermore,

-a debtor will be presumed
+date".
+Furthermore, a debtor will

-insolvent (whereby liabilities
+be presumed insolvent (whereby

-exceed assets) where it
+liabilities exceed assets) where it

-receives no less than two
+receives no less than two demand

-demand letters from its

-creditors and yet fails to pay
+letters from its creditors and yet fails

-the overdue amount pursuant
+to pay the overdue amount

-to Section 8.
+pursuant to Section 8.
 For

-reorganization Section 90/3
+reorganization Section 90/3 states

-states that the debtor is
+that the debtor is insolvent and

-insolvent and indebted to one

-creditor or more all together
+indebted to one creditor or more all

-for a definite amount of not
+together for a definite amount of not

-less than Baht ten million,
+less than Baht ten million, weather

-weather such debt is due
+such debt is due promptly or

-promptly or thereafter, if there

-is a reasonable ground and
+thereafter, if there is a reasonable

-prospect to reorganize the
+ground and prospect to reorganize

-business of the debtor, the
+the business of the debtor, the

 person may file a petition for

-business reorganization with
+business reorganization with the

-the court.
+court.